Testing and Reporting

 Until further notice, we will continue to encourage employees to work remotely when possible.
-However, we know we may need more employees to return to an on-campus work environment for fall semester.
+However, we know we may need more employees to return to an on-campus work environment.
 Where this is necessary, unit leaders are expected to follow the guidelines below.
 Any employee who is at risk for COVID-19, caring for someone at risk for COVID-19 or feels unsafe returning to campus can request an alternative work arrangement.

 - All safety protocols must be adhered to on campus and in university worksites.

 - Facial Coverings — When on campus, all members of the university community — students, faculty, staff and visitors — are expected to wear facial coverings when indoors and when social distancing cannot be observed outside.
-Two masks are provided to every student and university employee (See mask delivery plans).
 You can remove the mask temporarily if you are alone in an office with a ceiling and closed door.
 You can also remove the mask to eat indoors if you observe social distancing guidelines.
 Read the entire UNL Face Covering Policy, which includes accommodations for individuals who need an alternative face covering.

 - Through the encouragement of working remotely, flexible scheduling, and other flexible measures, we expect unit leaders to continue to keep the density of individuals in a workplace to the minimum necessary.